zouden/klipper/docs/Status_Reference.md

   setting as read by Klipper during the last software start or restart.
 (Any settings changed at run-time will not be reflected here.)
 All values are returned as strings.
+- `save_config_pending`: Returns true if there are updates that a `SAVE_CONFIG` command may persist to disk.
+- `warnings`: A string value containing warnings about config options (or null if there are no warnings).

 ## display_status